TibertFrederik/RNA-seq-data-browsing/README.md

 - Have R with packages listed in the app.R script installed in a Drive named "Software" in your Group project.
 - Make a folder such as /Software/Shiny_RNAseq and place the app.R script here.
 - Make a folder named data and place it in /Software.
 - Place all DESeq2 objects with data to be shared in the /data folder
+- In app.R change:
+-- path line 26 to the correct path to your data
+-- path line 91 to the correct path to your data
+-- url line 176 to a database on e.g. sharepoint that contains information about your data

 ### Running the app on Ucloud with predetermined or user-specified settings: ###
 Open Ucloud and start a Shiny application [here](https://cloud.sdu.dk/app/jobs/create?app=shiny&version=4.2.0)